quanvo87/Proxy2/README.md

   - Built chat backend from scratch on top of [Firebase](https://firebase.google.com/)
   - Wrote [FirebaseHelper](https://github.com/quanvo87/FirebaseHelper), for safe and easy wrappers around common database functions
   - Flat data structure for performant queries
+  - Database rules:
-  - Data is indexed on server for performance
+    - Index data on server for performance
+    - Data validation
   - All data that is no longer needed is cleaned up when appropriate
   - [Cloud Functions](https://firebase.google.com/docs/functions/) watch for "zombie" data as a result of race conditions and clean them up
   - Pagination load: load some initial data, load more when user scrolls up